 Chancellor: Dr. Kevin Snider

 Enrollment: 800--includes both traditional (18-24 years old) and non-traditional (24 years or older) students.

 Graduates attending Penn State New Kensington (since 1960): 11,000

 Campus Service Area: Allegheny and Kiski valley regions of the Greater Pittsburgh area and the five-counties in southwestern Pennsylvania--Allegheny, Armstrong, Butler, Indiana, and Westmoreland.

 Tuition and Fees (per year, approximate): $13,412 (in-state); $20,018 (out-of-state)

 Financial Aid and Scholarships: 70 percent of students receive aid (loans, scholarships, grants, work-study);

 Campus scholarships are awarded to eligible students on the basis of academic promise, leadership qualities, community service and financial need.
-This year, new and returning students at the New Kensington campus earned a total of $293,000 in scholarship money.
-The campus has 50 scholarship endowments, annual gifts and program awards that funded 183 students this year with an average award of $2,000 per student
+This year, new and returning students at the New Kensington campus earned a total of $539,000 in scholarship money, $304,000 from private donors and $234,000 from the University.
+The campus has 54 scholarship endowments, annual gifts and program awards that funded 225 students this year with an average award of $2,400 per student.